-Natillas are a delicious Spanish dessert made with milk, eggs, and sugar, similar in appearance to crème caramel.
-They are simple to prepare and offer a delightful sweet treat.
+Natillas are a delicious Spanish dessert made with milk, eggs and sugar, similar in appearance to crème caramel.
+They are simple to prepare and make for a delightful sweet treat.

-Using a whisk or a wooden spoon, beat the whole eggs and yolks with the sugar for a long time
+Using a whisk or a wooden spoon, beat the whole eggs and egg yolks with the sugar until well combined

-Heat the milk with the cinnamon stick and once it reaches a boil, turn off the heat, let it cool, and remove the cinnamon
+Heat the milk with the cinnamon stick and, when it comes to a boil, turn off the heat, let it cool and remove the cinnamon stick

-Gradually add the beaten eggs and cornstarch, stirring continuously to prevent lumps
+Gradually add the beaten eggs and the Maizena, stirring continuously to prevent lumps from forming

-Slowly cook the mixture in a bain-marie, stirring with the wooden spoon until the cream starts to thicken
+Cook the mixture slowly in a bain-marie, stirring with the wooden spoon until the custard begins to thicken

-Pour it into a bowl where you have arranged the ladyfingers and let it cool
+Then pour it into a serving bowl where you have arranged the savoiardi and let it cool

-Serve the cream sprinkled with a little ground cinnamon
+Serve the custard dusted with a little ground cinnamon

 Pan